Abhishekam (film)

-Abhishekam is 1998 Telugu-language drama film directed by S. V. Krishna Reddy starring himself along with Rachana and Radhika.
+Abhishekam is 1998 Telugu-language drama film written and directed by S. V. Krishna Reddy starring himself along with Rachana and Radhika.
 This film is based on the mother sentiment.
 S. V. Krishna Reddy played dual role as a rich man who fights with cancer and also a middle class employee who struggles to make ends meet.
-The film was a box office failure.
+The film was released to negative reviews and became a box office failure.

 Plot

-Vijay, alias Vijji (S. V. Krishna Reddy) is the only son of rich parents.
+Vijay alias Vijji (S. V. Krishna Reddy) is the only son of rich parents.
 His father suddenly dies because of an unknown reason.
 Unable to digest the death of her husband, his mother becomes mentally upset.
 She is treated by the psychologist (Narra Venkateswara Rao), but Vijji want to take her to their home with the permission of the doctor.
 He takes care of her very well till she is sane again.
 Vijji is grown up to be a musician and gains a lot of popularity.
 He advocates the love for his mother in songs also.
 His mother also reciprocates the same love for him.
-Ali, Uttej, Venu (Venu Madhav), Sivaji (Sivaji Raja) and Sudha (Sudhakar) are in his music troupe.
+Ali, Uttej, Venu (Venu Madhav), Sivaji (Sivaji Raja) and Sudhakar (Sudhakar) are in his music troupe.

 They get a chance to perform at Singapore on the request of G. K. Naidu (Tanikella Bharani), the president of Singapore Telugu Association.
 Sireesha, daughter of G. K. plays pranks on them at the hotel.
 When she does the same for the second time, they find out that she is the daughter of G. K. Naidu, and is very playful practical joker.
 When she takes him to a restaurant and asks him to kiss her, Vijji scolds her to behave properly.
 Her father also asks her to apologize to him.
 She apologizes to him and also expresses her love.
 Vijji initially thinks that it is also a prank, but later realizes that it is true love.
 Her father reveals that she was a classmate of Vijji in his childhood, and she has admired him from the beginning.